hannah2580/coviddata/README.md

     "total_deaths": Cumulative total of deaths

 # How to Run the Code
-  1. Open the Assessment 1.Rproj file in RStudio (automatically sets the working directory to the project folder)
-  2. Open rscript.R and run the code
+  Open rscript.R and run the code